jdcloudcom/en/documentation/Hyper-Converged-IDC/Distributed-Cloud-Physical-Server/Operation-Guide/Networking/Elastic-IP-For-Edge-Cloud.md

 - Turn on the Console, click **Elastic IP** in the left navigation bar to open list page, select a target EIP, click **Renew** in operation or log in the details and then click **Renew** in operation, and select the duration to be renewed, click **OK** to redirect to **Payment Confirmation Page** and then click **Pay Now** to complete the operations.
 Note:<br/>

-- Note: Elastic IP paid by configuration does not support renewal.
+- Note: The Elastic IP charged by configuration will be converted to the resource of Monthly Package after renewal operations.

 ### Delete